nogginfuel/Sneakery/readme.md

 If you have feedback or issues with what I have specifically put together, please bring it up on this repo.

 #### License:
 Sneakery is [MIT-licensed][3] and absolutely free to use.
-Sneakery without brilliance of the other projects listed above (sincere thanks).
+Sneakery would be lacking without brilliance of the other projects listed above (sincere thanks).

 [1]: https://github.com/namuol/cheet.js
 [2]: https://github.com/zurb/foundation